 Dagnai Holdenstock is the only Kharadron Overlords of the group (also currently not usable in Matched Play).
 He belongs to Bharak-Mornar so cannot be given any other Sky-port keyword.
 His most interesting ability (16″ range) is the fact that has a chance to force a monster to move towards him until his next shooting phase.
 This is even more important now that units can shoot during the enemy charge phase as well but the chances for this ability to succeed are quite slim.

-The hostiles can mostly be used in the latest Death army: Soulblight Gravelords.
-Attention that in the latest FAQ for the army the different units for Radukar’s Court have now separate point cost.
+The hostiles all belong to the Soulblight Gravelords army.
 They are divided in 2 categories: leaders and simple units.
 All leaders are named characters meaning they are Unique (they can be taken only once per army) and cannot be provided certain enhancements (artefacts for example).

 Radukar the Wolf is a hero and leader on the cheap side of point cost.
 He cannot be included in the same army as Radukar the Beast, that is his “evolution”.
-He is a vampire and a wizard and for that he gains access to abilities like healing himself after killing an enemy or casting magic spells (and access to the Lore of Vampires).
-His command ability is also really useful as it can add +1 attack on a unit that charged (the standard vampire lord provides +1 attack only to summonable units but independently if they charged or not and until your next hero phase).
-He suffers from the presence of too much choice of heroes in the army, but otherwise would not be to disregard.
+He is a vampire and a wizard and for that he gains access to abilities like healing himself after wounding or casting magic spells (and access to the Lore of Vampires).
+His command ability is also really useful as it can add +1 attack on all units after he charges.

-Gorslav the Gravekeeper is a really cheap leader with the ability to resurrect half of a destroyed Deadwalker unit (zombies and dire wolves).
-He can be useful in an army that relies on this type of troops (and zombies really shine in the new edition) but being really fragile is better to be kept close to them as he can redirect wounds allocated to him to nearby Deadwalker units.
+Gorslav the Gravekeeper is a really cheap leader with the ability to resurrect half of a destroyed Zombie unit.
+He can be useful in an army that relies on this type of troops (and zombies really shine in the new edition) and, despite his frailness, he can redirect wounds destined to him to a nearby Zombie unit.

 Kosargi Nightguard are the bodyguards of Radukar the Wolf and really work in concert.
 They can take wounds in his place if nearby and they have a 5+ after-save ward.
 They even get +1 attack when near him.
 They are cheap and can be useful in a Cursed City thematic army.

 Vargskyr is an amazing model that can only be taken as a single unit.
-It can charge up to 18″ away with 3D6 instead of 2D6 and has the 5+ after-save that can prolong his life.
-He has an average damage relatively low so don’t expect it to wreak havoc on your enemy units, but decently supported it can be interesting.
+It can charge up to 18″ away with 3D6 instead of 2D6 with the ability to heal back.
+Rules that do not do justice to the model.

 Deadwalker Zombies are probably the best unit in Soulblight Gravelord when opportunely buffed.
 Unfortunately in Age of Sigmar 3.0 the minimum size is 20 models, so you will need to add 10 more to the ones in Cursed City to have the minimum legal unit to field.
-Outside of matched play incomplete units (called understrength units) are still usable.
+Or you can use them to replenish existing units when they exceed the maximum size.

 The Ulfenwatch are Deathrattle Skeletons, battleline unit (together with Zombies) in a Soulblight army.
 Their minimum size is 10 and can be reinforced up to 30 models.
 They are a good unit that can return back dead models before fighting.
 They are not as strong as zombies but they are cheap enough to guarantee their presence on the battlefield.